-- Delivering defined outcomes on a sustainable basis within the resources that will be available - Managing service users' expectations effectively with regard to determining priorities and making best uses of the resources available. - Considering and balancing the combined economic, social and environmental impact of policies and plans when taking decisions about service provision - Determining the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible. - Ensure value for money which takes account of sustainable delivery of services and improved environmental performance.
+- Deliver defined outcomes in as sustainable a way as practicable within the resources available - Manage service users' expectations effectively with regard to determining priorities and making best uses of the resources available. - Consider and balance the combined economic, social and environmental impact of policies and plans when taking decisions about service provision - Determine the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible. - Ensure value for money which takes account of sustainable delivery of services and improved environmental performance.